apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Stock-market investors face another ugly election.
-Does history offer comfort?**
+**This could be the design of the new 12.9-inch iPad Air for 2024**

-You can read more about it [here](https://www.marketwatch.com/story/stock-market-investors-face-an-ugly-election-season-can-bulls-take-comfort-in-history-0fc39286).
+You can read more about it [here](https://www.techradar.com/tablets/ipad-air/this-could-be-the-design-of-the-new-129-inch-ipad-air-for-2024).

 ## Requirements
 - Python 3.8